bucky70/DeepRooted/README.md

 3. **Matching Logic**: Implement the logic to prioritize lower supply prices and higher demand prices, ensuring the supplier's price is guaranteed.
 4. **Trade Output**: Generate and output trades as matches are found.

-This README outlines the program's functionality, input/output formats, matching rules, and examples to demonstrate correct functionality.